-Give wins as early as possible so users remembers this “peak” experience, increasing the likelihood of coming back again for more.
+Give wins as early as possible so users remember this “peak” experience, increasing the likelihood of coming back again for more.

-It is not about the user getting started with the interface, but instead it’s about getting them to do something that’s a core essence of your offering.
-This makes the user invested in your product.
+It’s not about the user getting started with the interface, but instead it’s about getting them to do something that’s a core essence of your offering.
+This allows the user to invest in your product.